anzusystems/common-admin/docs/editor/nodes/embed-cross-box/index.md

 ## Features
 - User can select infobox from list of existing.
-- User can create a new infobox or edit existing in new dialog
+- User can create a new CrossBox or edit existing in new dialog
 - nodes:
   - heading h2-h5
   - paragraph